There are many reasons you may be seeking mental health support and therapist consultation.

 Don’t be afraid to ask your potential therapist how they work.
 Some may ask more questions, and others may listen more.
 Some might give you homework worksheets while others prefer general reflections.
 Consider how their therapy models correspond to how you work best.

-We also recommend you get clear on the kinds of therapy modalities and what they the therapist may specialize in.
+We also recommend you get clear on the kinds of therapy modalities and what the therapist may specialize in.
 Some therapists work best with anxiety, others specialize in coping with divorce, and others prefer to help mothers with postpartum depression.
 Consider that both you and the therapist are seeking a good fit and a long-term therapeutic relationship.

 Tip 3: Give it a Little Time